PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 #.
 Select the "Installation" tab.
 #.
 The Tag Manager's snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".

 In case you do not want to install Tag Manager on your website, you can install tracking code via JavaScript Tracking Snippet.
-Guide how to do it is available here: :ref:`jtc-installation-installing-tracking-code-via-node-snippet`
+Guide how to do it is available here: :ref:`jtc-installation-installing-tracking-code-via-node-snippet`.